 It seems there might also be a misunderstanding of the word “good.”
 According to your premise, it is “good” to receive $2,000, and it is bad not to receive $2,000.
 Paul’s understanding of “good” encompassed more possibilities than always getting what you asked for the way you asked for it.
 Paul saw all things–including disappointments–working together for good (Romans 8:28).

 Key Idea – The good that God is working in you, whether it feels positive or negative to you, is to make you more like Jesus.
-If your circumstances are not conforming you to be more like Jesus, you are missing the main purpose of what God is writing into your life (2 Corinthians 1:8-9).
+If your circumstances are not conforming you to be more like Jesus, you are missing the primary purpose of what God is writing into your life (2 Corinthians 1:8-9).

 Who Is Grateful?